ai-forever/MERA/docs/dataset_cards/en/lcs.md

 ### Data Splits

-The train set includes `320` examples, and the test set includes `500` examples.
+The public_test set includes `320` examples, and the test set includes `500` examples.

 ### Prompts